ethanZHY/Online.Music.LIbrary/README.md

 • Built a basic database with MySQL

-• Implemented both the backend and the frontend in JSP, learned the MVC architecture
+• Implemented both the backend and the frontend in JSP, MVC framework